-For writers, coders, photographers, PR specialists, graphic designers, and social media marketers, (basically anyone who works 99% in front of a computer) sites like Upwork are designed to hook up companies and small businesses with freelance employees to work on short or long term projects as contractors.
+For writers, coders, photographers, PR specialists, graphic designers, and social media marketers, so basically, anyone who works 99% in front of a computer, sites like Upwork are designed to hook up companies and small businesses with freelance employees to work on short or long term projects as contractors.

-Also keep in mind that even if you're working remotely from a jaw-droppingly beautiful beach, you'll still have to actually set aside time to work.
+Also, keep in mind that even if you're working remotely from a jaw-droppingly beautiful beach, you'll still have to set aside time to get work done.

 A few lucky souls may even find employment as travel writers, the epitomized "holy grail" of all travel jobs.
 Of course, it takes a lot of working for nothing and blogging before you can legitimately call this a career.
 Just because you have a rocking blog out there detailing your every move doesn't mean that you're going to start turning profits as soon as your post goes live.